PMilletich/PMilletich/README.md

 ### Hi there 👋

+##About me:
+My name is Trish Milletich, and I am a PhD candidate at the University of Florida.
+My doctoral research has focused on studying the relationship between the infant gut microbiome and the future onset of autoimmune and gastrointestinal diseases.
+My research has largely focused on 16s rRNA analysis and has recently transitioned into long-read metagenomics via Nanopore sequencing.

+I also received two bachelor's degrees in both statistics and bioinformatics from Virginia Commonwealth University.

+I am passionate about scientific communication and am always striving to learn the best method to graph and explain results so that everyone can understand our scientific discoveries!

 <!--
 **PMilletich/PMilletich** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.